-- (a) the names of the directors considered by the Board to be independent directors; - (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3rd Edition), but the Board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and - (c) the length of service of each director
+- (a) the names of the directors considered by the Board to be independent directors; - (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3rd Edition), but the Board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and - (c) the length of service of each director.

 The Board Charter provides for the disclosure of the names of Directors considered by the Board to be independent.
-Currently two members of the Board are considered independent being Mr Charles Mac (resigned on 1 Nov 2021), Mr Ng Tiong Gee (appointed on 1 Nov 2021) and Mr Philip William Forrest (appointed on 1 Nov 2021);
+Currently two members of the Board are considered independent being Mr Ng Tiong Gee and Mr Philip William Forrest;

 The Board Charter requires Directors to disclose their interest, positions, associations and relationships and requires that the independence of Directors is regularly assessed by the Board in light of the interests disclosed by Directors.
-Details of the Directors interests, positions associations and relationships are provided in the Annual Report; and value (continued)
+Details of the Directors interests, positions associations and relationships are provided in the Annual Report; and

-Principle 2: Structure the Board to add
+Principle 2: Structure the Board to add value (continued)